 Bedford Corn Exchange is a Bedford Borough Council Cultural Service.
 Whether you’re looking for a great evening out at a show, to spend time with friends and family, or for the perfect venue for your event, we can’t wait to see you.

 We manage three key spaces that make up the Corn Exchange complex – the Main Auditorium, Harpur Suite and Howard Room.
-We also run Number 13, our pre-show bar and evening box office, which is home to the Made in Bedford eco-café and shop during the day.
+Our pre-show bar is open an hour before the events and evening box office is situated on the East Entrance landing.

 Come to a Show